magronp/bsrnn/docs/analysis.md

 ## A note on the chunking process for evaluation

 For evaluation (both validation and test), songs are divided into small segments for performing separation, and then the chunked estimates are assembled to form whole songs/sources estimates.
-To do that, we use chunks of 10 seconds with a 1s overlap and a [linear fader](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html#configure-the-application-function).

-However, this does not correspond to what is done in BSRNN, which is unfortunately hard to understand, and therefore hard to reproduce.
+However, the exact procedure employed in the BSRNN paper is hard to understand (and therefore to reproduce).
 Indeed:
 - In the paper, the authors mention some zero-padding at the beginning and end of each chunk before applying the model, and then some overlap-add (OLA) in order to smooth the outputs.
 However, they don't specify which OLA procedure, i.e., which windowing function is used (does it ensure perfect reconstruction?).
-- It was suggestsed by an author of the BSRNN paper to use the [bytedance music separation repo](https://github.com/bytedance/music_source_separation), which includes a [chunk-level separator](https://github.com/bytedance/music_source_separation/blob/master/bytesep/separator.py#L122).
+- It was suggested by an author of the BSRNN paper to use the [bytedance music separation repo](https://github.com/bytedance/music_source_separation), which includes a [chunk-level separator](https://github.com/bytedance/music_source_separation/blob/master/bytesep/separator.py#L122).
 However, the output chunks are cropped and concatenated, which does not involve any OLA / fader.
 Besides, it uses a fixed overlap ratio of 50%, thus it is not applicable to other ratios (e.g., those considered in the paper).
-- While test results reported in the paper use 3s chunks with 0.5s hop size, one of the paper's authors mentioned using a 1s hop size for validation.
+- While test results reported in the paper use 3s chunks with 0.5 s hop size, one of the paper's authors mentioned using a 1s hop size for validation.
 Thus it is unclear whether the same setup was used for validation and testing, and which value is used exactly.

+To do that, we use chunks of 10 s with a 1 s overlap and a [linear fader](https://pytorch.org/audio/main/tutorials/hybrid_demucs_tutorial.html#configure-the-application-function).

 While this matter might seem of limited importance at first glance (it is reasonable to assume that changing the chunking/OLA procedure will yield the same optimal model during training), it could actually be significant in terms of test results.
 Indeed, adjusting the hop size yield differences up to 0.3 dB (*cf* Table II in the paper), which is larger than the score difference between some competing methods.
-Thus, this chunking/OLA procedure needs to be clarfied.

-We experimented with a simple OLA method which uses rectangular windowing (implemented in this repo), and we compute the test results (for the vocals track) using a 3s window and 0.5s hop size.
+We implement a simple OLA method which uses rectangular windowing, and we compute the test results using a 3 s window and 0.5 s / 1.5 hop size.
 We don't observe any significant difference with the 10s-fader based chunking method.
 Nonetheless, considering the observations above, there might be some room for further improvement.

+Thus, this chunking/OLA procedure needs to be clarfied.